Important

 Overview

-The Atlas App Services Command Line Interface (realm-cli
+The Atlas App Services Command Line Interface (realm-cli)

 allows you to programmatically manage your Apps.

-, you can create or update
+With realm-cli, you can create or update

 Apps from a local directory as well as export